michaelowos-debug/churn-prediction-analysis/README.md

-# churn-prediction-analysis
+# 📉 Customer Churn Prediction Analysis

-Customer churn analysis and prediction using Python and machine learning
+This project identifies why customers leave and uses machine learning to predict churn with 82% accuracy.